-Where an employee, who has been covered under the town's health insurance plan, or who is a new employee, has access to other adequate health insurance coverage, and elects not to be covered under the town's health insurance plan, then the employee will be paid, on an annual basis, July 1 to June 30, a base sum of \$5,000.00 that will be increased annually at a rate based on the annual increase in wages.
+Where an employee, who has been covered under the town's health insurance plan, or who is a new employee, has access to other adequate health insurance coverage, and elects not to be covered under the town's health insurance plan or to reduce the level of coverage, then the employee will be paid, on an annual basis, July 1 to June 30, a base sum of \$3,000.00 that will be increased annually at a rate based on the annual increase in wages.
 This payment will be distributed in bi-weekly payments.
-This benefit shall be available, however, only to those employees who have demonstrated that they have adequate and acceptable coverage from another source and the employee's spouse or person providing the coverage does not work for the Town of Lisbon or the Lisbon School Department.
+This benefit shall be available, however, only to those employees who have demonstrated that they have adequate and acceptable coverage from another source and the employee's spouse or person providing the coverage does not work for the Town of Lisbon municipal or school department.
 This election may be made at any time but the benefit shall be prorated over the portion of the fiscal year remaining if not effective as of the beginning of the fiscal year.
 The payment of premium savings in lieu of health insurance will not prevent the employee from re-enrolling in the town provided health insurance plan at a later date.
-Employees who elect to decline participation in the town's health insurance program are required to submit documentation confirming alternative health insurance coverage to the Human Resources Department by the end of January on each calendar year.